saamerm/Bing-search-rank-tracker/README.md

 Since I don't have Microsoft Excel, when I tried to make changes to the keywords file, it only let me save it as a XLSX file.
 So I changed the code around line 162 to my new keywords.xlsx file. and I needed to do `pip3 install openpyxl` and then `python3 rank.py https://thefirstprototype.com/ desktop` worked again

+## Check if you are blocked

+To check if you are blocked, go to the function `def desktop(keyword,sitename,device,useragent):` and under the line `browser.open(...` add a line
+`print(browser)` to print the output.
+If you are blocked, it will say `<RoboBrowser url=https://www.google.com/sorry/index?continue=https://www.google.com/search%3Fq%3Dthe%2Bfirst_prototype&q=EgRsqoWdGLO1jYcGIhAgHPLrEoXTpalTKCP5PuFaMgFy>` in the output window.
+I went to the link in my browser, I said I am not a robot, and it redirected me to the Google Search.
+But when I came back to the Robobrowser, it still gave me the same error.
+I'm at a roadbloack now